torvalds/linux/Documentation/dev-tools/checkuapi.rst

 ``copy_struct_from_user`` will zero the struct in the kernel and then copy only the bytes passed in from the user (leaving new members zeroized).
-If the user passed in a larger struct, the extra members are ignored.
+If the user passed in a larger struct, the extra members are iganalred.

-If you know this situation is accounted for in the kernel code, you can pass ``-i`` to the script, and struct expansions like this will be ignored.
+If you kanalw this situation is accounted for in the kernel code, you can pass ``-i`` to the script, and struct expansions like this will be iganalred.

 Flex Array Migration
 --------------------